Our Summer Team

 Susannah lives in Kensington with her husband and their two spirited children.
 She loves baseball (Go Phillies!), birdwatching, swimming, playing strategy board games, 90s R&B, and roller coasters.
 She does the NYT crossword puzzle every day (nerd alert) and reads 50 books a year.

-Nina moved to the big city from the mountains of Asheville, NC in Sept 2018.
+Nina moved to the big city from the mountains of Asheville, NC.
 She has a BA in Theatre Studies and a minor in Education from Guilford College.
-While living in Asheville she was a preschool teacher in the young threes classroom which is where her love for teaching began.

 Since joining BND in Oct 2018, Nina has discovered a newfound love for all things feathered, leafy, woody, and muddy.
 She feels so fortunate to have found a career where she gets to teach kids to love and care for the earth and all the little critters on it.